Recipe by Cindy Carnes

-"This is the favorite at all of our potlucks" — Cindy Carnes
+"This chocolate cake with coconut-pecan frosting is a favorite dish at all of our potlucks."

 Watch video tips and tricks

 1 1/2 cups

 A couple of pointers if you're considering trying this recipe for the first time.
 ICING-1.)
 Make the icing FIRST.
 You're essentially making candy (creamy caramel) with this icing, which means it will be very hot when done.
 It takes a LONG time to cool to spreading consistency.
 If you make it first and then put it to the side, once your cake layers have cooled, it will be ready to spread.
 2.)
 For a nice texture, cut the chopped pecans in a food chopper to small pieces.
 3.)
 Is my icing thick enough?
 Don't follow the 12 minutes exactly.
 Instead, stir constantly and remember, think candy.
 Once the sauce has thickened and begins to come to a soft-rolling boil, it's ready.
 It should have a creamy caramel look and coat the spoon completely when you dip it and take it out.
 4.)
 Use room temperature egg yolks and mix them well.
 Cold egg yolks may curdle and cook.
 You'll see them, they'll be the yellow pieces of rubber swimming around in the sugar mixture.
 CAKE-5.)
 Use cake flour and sift the dry ingredients together (take pride in your cake!).
 6.)
 The same ingredients will make and frost a 3-layer 9-inch round cake.
 7.)
 This is a light & moist cake, so remember that the layers will crack easily.
 Don't worry, just use the icing to "spackle" it back together.
 Your guests will be too busy licking the cake off